 Lead Acid vehicle batteries require direct current (dc) to recharge.

 In use, the vehicle battery is recharged by generator either engine driven alternator or dynamo whilst the engine is running.

-The charging voltage must be controlled by a voltage regulator at slightly above the battery voltage, for example a 12 volt car battery would be recharged at around 13.5 volts.
+The battery charging voltage must be controlled by a voltage regulator at slightly above the battery system voltage, for example a 12 volt car battery would be recharged at around 13.5 volts.

 Alternative additional methods exist of recharging vehicle batteries whilst a vehicle is moving including regenerative braking as used in modern hybrid vehicles.

 Any method of generating electricity and rectification to direct current (dc) could be used to recharge a car battery providing the voltage is regulated and sufficient current provided.

-Possible battery charging sources are solar panel ( Photovoltaic ) battery chargers, wind generators, mains powered battery chargers etc.
+Possible battery charging sources are solar panel ( Photovoltaic ) battery chargers, wind generators, mains powered battery chargers, dynamo, alternator.

 Vehicle Battery Construction